Religion in Fiji: Fiji religion in society and politics

 The constitution of Fiji establishes the freedom of religion and defines the country as a secular state, but also provides that the government may override these laws for reasons of public safety, order, morality, health, or nuisance, as well as to protect the freedom of others.
 Discrimination on religious grounds is outlawed, and incitement of hatred against religious groups is a criminal offense.
 The constitution further states that religious belief may not be used as an excuse for disobeying the law, and formally limits proselytization on government property and at official events.

 Religious organizations must register with the government through a trustee in order to be able to hold property and to be granted tax-exempt status.

 Religious groups may run schools, but all religious courses or prayer sessions must be optional for students and teachers.
 Schools may profess a religious or ethnic character, but must remain open to all students.

 Religion, ethnicity, and politics are closely linked in Fiji; government officials have criticized religious groups for their support of opposition parties.
 In 2017, the Republic of Fiji Military Forces issued a press release stating that Methodist leaders were advocating for the country to become "a Christian nation" and that this could cause societal unrest.
-Following the press release, Methodist leaders distanced themselves from their previous statements, and other religious leaders also affirmed the nonpolitical nature of their religious movements.
+Following the press release, Methodist leaders distanced themselves from their previous statements, and other religious leaders also affirmed the non-political nature of their religious movements.

 Many Hindus of Fiji emigrated to other countries.
 Several Hindu temples were burned, believed to be arson attacks, for example, the Kendrit Shiri Sanatan Dharam Shiv Temple.
 While Hindus face less persecution than before, a Hindu temple was vandalized in 2017.
 Later that year, following an online post by an Indian Muslim cleric visiting the country, a significant amount of anti-Muslim discourse was recorded on Fijian Facebook pages, causing controversy.